|

 43. idiom

-an expression whose meanings cannot be inferred from the meanings of the words that make it up
+expression whose meaning cannot be inferred from its words

 44. ignoble